 I’ve only tested this recipe with cashew cream and coconut milk, however I think any nut milk could be used in place of the coconut milk.

 The base of this recipe is the cashew cream and eggs.
 Bacon is the topping.
-Any topping you usually add to an omelette can work:
+Any topping you usually add to an omelet can work:

-- Sausage - adding ground pork and Italian seasoning is a great combination
+- Protein: Adding ground pork sausage and Italian seasoning is a great combination.
+Turkey bacon or Canadian bacon are good options too.

-These egg bites are great for meal prep and can be stored up to a week in the refrigerator.
+Store leftovers for up to a week in the refrigerator.
 They can also be vacuum sealed and frozen.
 Just thaw in the refrigerator overnight before reheating.
 I also just placed them in a ziplock back and froze and they reheated really well after thawing in the refrigerator.

 Bacon Egg Bites

-- 4 slices crispy bacon (Whole30 Compatible) chopped into small pieces
+- 4 slices Bacon (Whole30 Compatible) chopped into small pieces

 - 1 cup raw cashews